ClaudineW/DevopsProject/README.md

-# This is create for the Dev Ops Project
+# This is created for the Dev Ops Project.

 ## Links